matyix/helix/site-releases/trunk/src/site/markdown/recipes/user_def_rebalancer.md

 specific language governing permissions and limitations under the License.
 -->

 Lock Manager with a User-Defined Rebalancer
 -------------------------------------------
 Helix is able to compute node preferences and state assignments automatically using general-purpose algorithms.
 In many cases, a distributed system implementer may choose to instead define a customized approach to computing the location of replicas, the state mapping, or both in response to the addition or removal of participants.
 The following is an implementation of the [Distributed Lock Manager](./lock_manager.html) that includes a user-defined rebalancer.

-### Define the cluster and locks
+### Define the Cluster and Resource

 The YAML file below fully defines the cluster and the locks.
 A lock can be in one of two states: locked and unlocked.
 Transitions can happen in either direction, and the locked is preferred.
 A resource in this example is the entire collection of locks to distribute.
 A partition is mapped to a lock; in this case that means there are 12 locks.
 These 12 locks will be distributed across 3 nodes.
 The constraints indicate that only one replica of a lock can be in the locked state at any given time.
 These locks can each only have a single holder, defined by a replica count of 1.

 Notice the rebalancer section of the definition.
-The mode is set to USER_DEFINED and the class name refers to the plugged-in rebalancer implementation that inherits from [HelixRebalancer](http://helix.incubator.apache.org/javadocs/0.7.0-incubating/reference/org/apache/helix/controller/rebalancer/HelixRebalancer.html).
+The mode is set to USER_DEFINED and the class name refers to the plugged-in rebalancer implementation that inherits from [HelixRebalancer](http://helix.incubator.apache.org/apidocs/reference/org/apache/helix/controller/rebalancer/HelixRebalancer.html).
 This implementation is called whenever the state of the cluster changes, as is the case when participants are added or removed from the system.

-Location: incubator-helix/recipes/user-rebalanced-lock-manager/src/main/resources/lock-manager-config.yaml
+Location: `incubator-helix/recipes/user-defined-rebalancer/src/main/resources/lock-manager-config.yaml`

 ```
 clusterName: lock-manager-custom-rebalancer # unique name for the cluster